Shubhra03/SafUsers_Website/README.md

+# SafUsers_Website -
-# SafUsers_Website -This is the website to ease the use of users and it also has admin portal that verifies the status of every record
+This is the website to ease the use of users and it also has admin portal that verifies the status of every record

 for admin details - Click on login username-admin@gmail.com
 password - admin